 My backyard habitat makes nature journaling in my own garden convenient and fascinating.

-By learning to what it takes to attract bird, hummingbirds and butterflies, I have learned about the life cycles and natural history of many animals and plants.
+By learning what it takes to attract birds, hummingbirds, and butterflies, I have learned about the life cycles and natural history of many animals and plants.

 Sitting camouflaged in my garage, I watch the activity down at the feeders.
 Right now, over twenty House Sparrows, mostly females, perch on the stems and branches of the thicket at the end of the garden.
 After eating expensive hulled sunflower seeds, a bird will fly down to the water dish for a sip or two.

 My feeders have attracted birds to the garden that I didn’t even know were in the neighborhood.

 Squirrels, Cabbage White butterflies, Monarchs, Eastern Garter Snakes, beetles, bees, etc. are all living and breeding in my little Philadelphia garden.
 I love going in my garden at midday and watching a giant Monarch butterfly drinking nectar from a Zinnia.
 I attract butterflies by planting both nectar and host plants.

 And after many years I have finally been able to attract hummingbirds to my garden.
 Planting Coral Honeysuckle Vine did the trick.

 My garden is only about 15 feet wide by 48 feet long, so don’t let size stop you.
 You can also create a mini-nature preserve where you live.

 Imagine simply walking outside to sit and observe, butterflies laying eggs, a male House Sparrow feeding a chick or a small snake slithering through the grass.
 Then writing or drawing about it in your nature journal.